umesh-wagh/ChatBlogApp/README.md

 > Installation is very simple follow each and every instruction while installing the VS code. <br />

 ### Installing VS code

-One can get the installation guide from the official website of VS code i.e. https://code.visualstudio.com//.
+User can get the installation guide from the official website of VS code i.e. https://code.visualstudio.com//.

 ## 🎈 Usage <a name="usage"></a>
 The application interface is quite user-friendly and any common user will let know how to use the application because their application structure is made in such a way that the user just has to enter the blogs and by pressing submit button blog will be posted on the site with the time stamp.